lackita/lackita.github.io/_posts/2019-09-21-simple-locally-compiled-github-pages.markdown

 ```

 Now, when I publish, I just have to push up a separate commit after
 building.
-You could make this a shell script if you want, but it's
-simple enough I might just do it in the future.
+It's a shell script, but it has no conditionals and I
+completely understand what it's doing.

 ```
+#!/bin/sh
-$ jekyll build
+jekyll build
-$ pushd _site
+pushd _site
-$ git add .
+git add .
-$ git commit -m 'Deploy'
+git commit -m 'Deploy'
-$ git push origin master
+git push origin master
-$ popd
+popd
 ```